-Accordingly, the Company Members of COCIR adopt this Code of Conduct, which represents our collective commitment to the highest standards of integrity.
-It is intended to supplement and not supersede any legal requirements and individual Company Member codes.
+Accordingly, the Company Members of COCIR adopt this Code of Conduct, which represents their collective commitment to the highest standards of integrity.
+It is intended to supplement and not supersede any supranational, national or local laws or regulations or professional codes (including company codes) that may impose particular requirements upon Members or Healthcare Professionals.